baer/ericbaer.com/content/emo-link.md

 https://emol.ink%F0%9F%98%BB%F0%9F%91%A9%F0%9F%8F%BF%E2%80%8D%F0%9F%A4%9D%E2%80%8D%F0%9F%91%A8%F0%9F%8F%BE%F0%9F%91%83%F0%9F%8F%BE%F0%9F%9B%B4%F0%9F%91%A9%F0%9F%8F%BE%E2%80%8D%F0%9F%8E%A8%F0%9F%8F%8D%EF%B8%8F%F0%9F%A4%B7%F0%9F%8F%BB%E2%80%8D%E2%99%80%F0%9F%A7%91%F0%9F%8F%BB%E2%80%8D%F0%9F%8E%A8%F0%9F%A7%B9%F0%9F%9A%9A%E2%9C%8B%F0%9F%8F%BD
 ```

-### Okay, so why doesn't everybody use them?
+## What does support look like?

-Because browsers aren't the only things that handle links.
+Not really.
+All of the major browsers seem to work just fine, but support in applications is kinda spotty.
 Here are all the places IRIs do, and don't work that I've tested so far:

 **Works**